 The importance of Translation Memory when planning ahead for content updates

 Translation Memory is essentially the database against which the “Sync” changes are being checked.

-Every sentence ever translated into any language is indefinitely stored in the Translation Memory and is readily available to pull up when it appears again in new content.
-If new, fresh material is added to the site, the Translation Memory isn’t carrying its version, then the difference will be noticed and Continuous Translation will be put to use to fill the gap.
+Every sentence ever, translated into any language is indefinitely stored in the Translation Memory and is readily available to pull up when it appears again in new content.
+If new material is added to the site, and the Translation Memory isn’t carrying its version, the difference will be noticed and Continuous Translation will be put to use to fill the gap.
 This will happen both for new original content and whenever adding a new language to your website’s language stack.

 Each language has its own Translation Memory.
 The more you use it, the smarter it gets, and the more human translations you can use completely free of charge.
 Some of our customers who deployed global strategies are seeing a 50% decrease in translation spending, simply after being with us for a couple of months.
 After all – web content tends to be repetitive (with a few exceptions).

-First of all, make sure you deeply understand that the underlying, original content version – it will be used as a basis for every other language!
+First of all, make sure you understand that the underlying, original content version will be used as a basis for every other language.
 With Continuous Translation and Translation Memory in place, working in the background, automatically and completely self-reliant, you DO NOT HAVE TO plan ahead.